ceu-lang/ceu-maker/README.md

 $ git clone https://github.com/fsantanna/pico-ceu
 ```

-Checkout the target version for each of the source repositories, e.g.:
+Checkout the target version for each of the source repositories, except the CÃ©u one (use the HEAD commit), e.g.:

 ```
 $ cd ceu/